ShuangLeung/VASPIN_GEN/README.md

 Important notes:

-(1) Before running this script, check your VASP_Pseudopotentials library has
+(1) Before running this script, check if your VASP_Pseudopotentials library has
     following structure:

         VASP_Pseudopotentials (root directory)